 To begin with, it’s important to gain an understanding of how the workers’ compensation system operates.
 Every employer in Georgia with more than three employees must provide their employees with workers’ compensation benefits.
 In return, the employer is protected from employees filing lawsuits with a workers’ comp attorney if they are injured in the workplace.

 Workers’ compensation provides compensation for medical bills and lost wages.
 It benefits both employer and employee and can be a lifesaver if you are injured while on the job.
-If you are experiencing an issue filing your claim or have been denied benefits, call the Law Office of John B. Jackson to set up a risk-free consultation.
+If you are experiencing an issue filing your claim or have been denied benefits, contact an experienced injury lawyer in Georgia to set up a risk-free consultation.

 Workers’ Comp Lawyer Can Help When People Get Injured at Work